The Norwegian Forest Cat Rescue

 No matter how well provided for a Forest cat is - if they are of a mind to roam they will go and sadly many are killed before the age of 2 years old".

-With this in mind the Norwegian Forest Cat Society will only allow adopters a cat if they are going to provide an indoor home and or the safety of a cat enclosure or cat proofed garden.
-Please do not apply if you are not prepared to adhere to these welfare concerns.
+With this in mind the Norwegian Forest Cat Society will only allow adopters a cat if they are going to provide an indoor home and or with the safety of a cat enclosure or cat proofed garden.
+Please do not apply if you are not prepared to adhere to these welfare regulations.

 Pease note that no papers including pedigree or registration are passed on to the adopters.
 The pedigree of any forest cat in our welfare are checked and confirmed by us and retained by us.

 We welcome donations to our Norwegian Forest Cat Welfare fund.